 Land Acknowledgement – Marywood Campus

-These indigenous tribes lived on, built a relationship with the earth, and cared for creation’s gift.
+These indigenous tribes lived on, built a relationship with the earth as they cared for creation’s gift.
 Land acres now known as Michigan were stolen from Indigenous Peoples through misunderstood treaties, broken promises, and forced removal.

-* Names now in common usage are Ottawa, Ojibway and Potawatomi
+* Names now in common usage are Ottawa, Ojibway, also called Chippewa, and Potawatomi.

 What is a “Land Acknowledgement”?